Margaret Pilkington: Charitable activities

 From early in her life she promoted a number of social projects, girls' clubs, a Pioneer Club for professional girls and women, and, most notably, the Red Rose Guild.

 In 1920 she organised an exhibition for designer craftsmen in Manchester and from this the guild developed.
-Early members and exhibitors included Ethel Mairet, Katherine Pleydell-Bouverie, Bernard Leach et al. The guild was a sponsor of the fledgling Craft Centre of Great Britain when it was founded in 1947.
+Early members and exhibitors included Ethel Mairet, Katherine Pleydell-Bouverie, Bernard Leach and Muriel Bell.
+The guild was a sponsor of the fledgling Craft Centre of Great Britain when it was founded in 1947.

 In 1925 she was invited to become a member of the Council of the Whitworth Art Gallery.
 She became more and more involved with the Gallery, running it for a period, and was an honorary director for over 20 years.

 She spent a great deal of time with her sister Dorothy, neither of whom married.
 She was always worried about the disparity between her wealth and the economic distress that she saw around her.
 Much of her life, and money, was devoted to charitable works in the Manchester area.
 One lasting legacy lies in the purchase by the sisters of Alderley Woods in 1943 in memory of their parents; they presented the woods to the National Trust.
 Dorothy died in 1971, and Margaret in 1974.